 - The corn market price is mainly affected by supply and demand rates.
 As the human consumption of corn remains mostly even, industrial usage can change.
 Therefore, if the Crude Oil trading price shifts, we are likely to see a changes in the price of corn as well.

 - Corn price tends to soar during the summer, specifically from June to August, when the weather changes and affects the crops.
 This can bring about a dramatic change from the expected amounts published in the month of March, that bring about major changes in its price.

 - The main corn producer is the US, with over 350 million tons of corn per year.
 Right after it are China, Brazil and Argentina.
 As much import and export is involved in corn consuming, different factors can lay in; political changes, trading agreements, taxes and more.
 The nature of relations between the producing countries to the ones consuming them are crucial to determine the price of corn.

 Not so popular amongst regular traders, the corn market brings with it niche trading opportunities.
 It is important to analyse and monitor the reports, weather forecasts and perhaps also Crude Oil prices.

-AvaTrade is delighted to offer our clients this new trading possibility, which can allow you to not only diversify your portfolio, but moreover – potentially capitalise from a unique trading instrument.
+AvaTrade is delighted to offer our clients this new trading possibility, which can allow you to not only diversify your portfolio by adding agricultural commodities trading, but moreover – potentially capitalise from a unique trading instrument.